matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 ### Unstable Client Features

-Client feature `uk.tcpip.msc4133` should be advertised on the `/_matrix/client/versions` endpoint when the `PUT` and `PATCH` methods are accepted on the `/_matrix/client/unstable/uk.tcpip.msc4133/profile/{userId}` endpoint.
+Client feature `uk.tcpip.msc4133` SHOULD be advertised on the `/_matrix/client/versions` endpoint when the `PUT` and `PATCH` methods are accepted on the `/_matrix/client/unstable/uk.tcpip.msc4133/profile/{userId}` endpoint.

-Once this MSC is merged, the client feature `uk.tcpip.msc4133.stable` should be advertised when the `PUT` and `PATCH` methods are accepted on the `/_matrix/client/v3/profile/{userId}` endpoint until the next spec version where this endpoint is officially written into the spec, e.g.
+Once this MSC is merged, the client feature `uk.tcpip.msc4133.stable` SHOULD be advertised when the `PUT` and `PATCH` methods are accepted on the `/_matrix/client/v3/profile/{userId}` endpoint until the next spec version where this endpoint is officially written into the spec, e.g.:

 ```json
 {